eitanyaffe/grun/README.md

 ## Customize Your Own Job

 You can define your runtime environment with the tools and packages your job needs by implementing a dockefile.
-See this example of a [examples/docker/basic_ubuntu/dockerfile](dockerfile file).
+See this example of a [dockerfile file](examples/docker/basic_ubuntu/dockerfile).

-You need to implement a single bash script that will perform the work on the cloud, see this [examples/scripts/run_job.sh](example).
+You need to implement a single bash script that will perform the work on the cloud, see this [example](examples/scripts/run_job.sh).

 ## Local Testing